-Multiple people killed in Jacksonville store shooting, mayor says; 2nd official says shooter is dead
+A shooting in Jacksonville, Florida, has left multiple people and the shooter dead, officials say

 “My heart is heavy.
 I am tired of all of the shootings,” she said.

-Edward Waters University students are being kept in their dorms, the school said in a statement.
+Edward Waters University students were being kept in their dorms, the school said in a statement.
 No students or faculty are believed involved, the school said.

 Further details were not immediately available.
-The city says it and the Jacksonville Sheriff’s Office will hold a press conference shortly.
+The city says it and the Jacksonville Sheriff’s Office will hold a press conference.

+Penny Jones told the The Associated Press that she worked at the store until a few months ago.
+She lives a few blocks away in the predominantly Black neighborhood.

+“I’m just waiting to hear about my co-workers that I used to work with,” Jones said.
+“I don’t know if it’s safe to move about the neighborhood.”

 The shooting happened five years to the day when a gunman opened fire during a video game tournament in Jacksonville, killing two people before fatally shooting himself.